Adult Opportunities

 General biology and either introductory botany OR environmental science OR ecology OR permission of the instructor are required prior to enrolling in this course.

-Students are responsible for their own transportation to and from the Arboretum and to and from any field trips in Illinois.
+Students are responsible for their own transportation to and from the Arboretum and to and from any field trips.

-Students interested in enrolling need to register both online through the Arboretum by clicking the “Availability” tab on the left and by contacting your advisor and registrar’s office at your school.
+To enroll, you will need to register online through the Arboretum in addition to contacting your advisor and the registrar’s office at your school.

 Program Schedule